patriciogonzalezvivo/glsl-pipeline/package/CONTRIBUTING.md

 # For contributor, run & answers the provided questions.
 yarn changeset

-# To release packages, run
+# To release packages, run.
+# You may manually add your own changelog when running this command
 yarn changeset version

 # Then for anyone to publish, run